Lazel102/Les_elfes_de_maison/README.md

 ## Who We are ?

-Who would be a better fit for developing such a project as two young people living in a city where young people tend to live in rooms that are smaller then Harry's first room in Privet Drive.
+Who better to develop such a project than two young individuals living in a city where young people often reside in rooms smaller than Harry's first room at Privet Drive?

-We are Yassine and Yannick, a Designer and a Data Scientist living in two small but beatutifull rooms in the center of paris and sharing among our love for projects also a love for delicous and freshed cook food.
+We are Yassine and Yannick, a Designer and Data Scientist respectively, residing in two compact yet beautiful rooms in the heart of Paris.
+Besides our shared passion for innovation and creativity, we both have a deep love for delicious and freshly cooked food.
 ## Technical Details